 Things to consider include:

 The items above are only a few of the key questions that organisations must ask themselves when conducting audits of crisis management processes.
-CIM includes a fully integrated media and communications management module, which interlinks with other modules to provide visibility and transparency of interaction with the press, public and other stakeholders.
+CIM includes a fully integrated media and communications management module, which interlinks with other crisis management modules to provide visibility and transparency of interaction with the press, public and other stakeholders.